weigo495959/what-s-new-/README.md

  and my favorite integrated development environment (IDE) for everyting is visual studio and i'm a C++ programer i just beginning to using it and learning it a lot since my inspection of my project in late 2021 since c++ is yet great programing language to set smoothly underneath the hardware itself like C does in the 1970s & Now.

+ what's is weigo

+ is a collection of free creative & innovative computer software projects which can be used as as next-gen computing Platform